-- B. No building permit which is required shall be issued for any work which has not been approved by the Architectural Review Board or for work that is not in accordance with a prior approval of the Architectural Review Board. - C. No demolition permit shall be issued for any demolition unless such demolition has been approved by the Architectural Review Board. - D. After an approval of the plans by the ARB, but before a Certificate of Occupancy has been issued, the Building Inspector shall have the right, in his or her sole discretion, to approve minor amendments to the previously approved plans.
-If approved, the Building Inspector will stamp the modification requested as approved, provide the date it was approved and sign each modification, which shall then immediately become an amendment to the Building Permit.
-The amendments which may be approved by the Building Inspector include, for example, but not exclusively, changes to exterior colors of walls or roofs, changes in the location of doors, or the determination of what is "like" or "similar materials".
-There shall be a \$100 fee charged for each application considered by the Building Inspector.
+- A. No permit which is required shall be granted or certificate of occupancy shall be issued for any building or other structure unless it and the entire premises upon which it is located conform to the resolution adopted by the Architectural Review Board approving the application.
+Such conformity shall include, but not be limited to, such requirements, if any, as may have been imposed with regard to landscaping, final grades, and stormwater retention.
+However, nothing contained in this provision shall prevent the ARB from providing additional time for the applicant to comply, if the ARB specifically provides for the extension in its resolution. - B. No building permit which is required shall be issued for any work which has not been approved by the Architectural Review Board or for work that is not in accordance with a prior approval of the Architectural Review Board. - C. No demolition permit shall be issued for any demolition unless such demolition has been approved by the Architectural Review Board. - D. After an approval of the plans by the ARB, but before a certificate of occupancy has been issued, the Building Inspector shall have the right, in his or her sole discretion, to approve minor amendments to the previously approved plans.
+If approved, the Building Inspector will stamp the modification requested as approved, provide the date it was approved and sign each modification, which shall then immediately become an amendment to the building permit.
+The amendments which may be approved by the Building Inspector include, for example, but not exclusively, changes to exterior colors of walls or roofs, changes in the location of doors, or the determination of what is "like" or "similar materials."
+There shall be a fee of \$100 charged for each application considered by the Building Inspector.
 Any application that the Building Inspector does not approve, under this section of the Code of East Hills may be submitted for full review by the Architectural Review Board, with a separate fee as required, paid by the applicant.
-(Pending filing with State, approved in November 2016).
+[Added 11-17-2016 by L.L.
+No. 2-2016]

-§ 271-196.
-Appeals.
+§ 271-196 Appeals.